All Pitt-Johnstown students are permitted to have motor vehicles on campus; however, all cars must be registered with the Office of Campus Police.

 - Log into Campus Services to register your vehicle.
 Payment information can be found here.

-- Parking permits (hang tag) must be displayed on the rear view mirror with the number color code facing the windshield.
+- Parking permits (hang tag) must be displayed on the rear view mirror.
 This must be removed when the vehicle is in motion.

 - Permits are issued for specific parking areas and are valid only in those areas.